Is giving Gaalis or swearing good for your kid? Or not?

 Are you tired of your child’s swearing?
 Have you tried every way to get rid of it but nothing seems to help?

 Whenever you find your child swearing, direct them.
 Tell them when and how to not use/use such words.
 Make them understand why and how these words are offensive to some races, castes or religions.
 You should understand why and how are they swearing.
 Understand their perspective of swearing.
 Children need to learn how swearing affects others’ emotions and sentiments.
 Warning!
 Don’t laugh at the child when he/she swears.
 The only reason why children swear more and more because of the sudden reaction they get from their parents.
 When they will want your attention, they will say a word and you’ll be on full alert and that’s how they get your attention.

 Some parents also use punishments as a way of ridding their children of swearing.
 Swear and your screen time goes down.
 Swear and its Rs 100/- less pocket money.
-These smart punishments are used as a way to let your child stop the use of the abusive language.
+These smart punishments are used to stop your child use abusive language.

 Swearing is not appreciated anywhere around the world.
 The first trial use of swearing does not happen at home but at the school or with peers in the housing society, we live in.
 Whenever a student faces issues like bullying, beating up or swearing, the head of the discussion is always the school counselor.

-Research also says that swearing is good for increasing your pain tolerance.
-Swearing gives comfort and makes it manageable to tolerate the anger to those who use it often.
+- Research also says that swearing is good for increasing your pain tolerance.
+Swearing gives comfort and makes it manageable to tolerate the anger against those who use it often.